 I am not making it up.
 I'll say it one more time: Tim's publicist's name is Bumble Ward.
 There is somebody on this planet... named Bumble.

-- Part of the reason why the Strangeways Prison riot was able to spread so quickly was because it started on April 1st, causing several of the upper staff in control of the prison to question the authenticity of the calls for help.
+- Part of the reason why the Strangeways Prison riot was able to spread so quickly was that it started on April 1st, causing several of the upper staff in control of the prison to question the authenticity of the calls for help.

 - "I am not kidding." said Dick Van Dyke, after being rescued by porpoises. ("The porpoises were unavailable for comment.")